darth30joker/darth30joker.github.io/_posts/2014-07-17-rabbitmq-and-pika.md

 title: Rabbitmq and Pika
 ---
 ## Install rabbitmq
 It's really easy to install rabbitmq on any linux distro.

-If you are using CentOS or RHEL, please install `epel` first.
+* CentOS
+    You need to enable epel first, and then, run `yum install -y rabbitmq-server`

-* CentOS, RHEL, Fedora
+* Fedora

-    `yum install -y rabbitmq-server`
+    You don't need to install epel to install rabbitmq, just run `yum install -y rabbitmq-server`

-* For other linux distors, please visit: [http://www.rabbitmq.com/download.html](http://www.rabbitmq.com/download.html)

 ## Run rabbitmq
 After installing rabbitmq, you need to start rabbitmq service, which is also easy.
 Just type `service rabbitmq-server start`

-## Install pika
+## Use pika to send message
-Since pika is a python package, so you can easily install it by `pip install pika`
+When you have a rabbitmq environment, you can use `pika` to send and receive messages.

 ### Send messages to rabbitmq using exchange
 Create `send.py` with below code: